rshubhani/rshubhani/README.md

 | Project 3| Link |

 ### Skills
-Madcap Flare, Robohelp, Snaggit, Drupal, JIRA, Confluence, AWS (S3), Gitlab, Jenkins, Canva, Wix, Mural
+Madcap Flare, Robohelp, Snaggit, Drupal, Agile Methodology, JIRA, Confluence, AWS (S3), Gitlab, Jenkins, Canva, Wix, Mural, Video-edting softwares such as Da Vinci Resolve, HitFilm Express, AI tools (ChatGpt, Grok.ai, Perplexity, Claude)

 ## Interests
 - When I'm not busy with work, you can catch me indulging in crime and horror movies for some thrilling entertainment. 🎬
 - I also make pottery at home and sellit on my online shop.
 You can checkout my website and Instagram account at [www.gharbysr.com](url) [https://www.instagram.com/ghar_by_sr/](url)

 ![alt text](https://github.com/user-attachments/assets/6e4fd7da-061b-4d12-963e-0f154eb9ec12)

-::: I only do this for fun and to enhance my  digital marketting skills
+::: 🏺 Making pottery is a great way to relax myself after a long day at work.
+It also helps enhance my digital marketting and social media skills.

 # Let's Link up!